iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 * [11 Practical Steps Towards Healthy Power Dynamics at Work](https://medium.com/the-tuning-fork/11-practical-steps-towards-healthy-power-dynamics-at-work-fcc9bd82c7a2) (take note of _Step 11.
 Share the ownership!_:)

-    "My concern is that words like “non-hierarchical” and “self-organizing” [can] create a smokescreen, masking the real power dynamics that are ultimately determined by the **ownership structure**."
+    "My concern is that words like "non-hierarchical" and "self-organizing" [can] create a smokescreen, masking the real power dynamics that are ultimately determined by the **ownership structure**."

 There are **two distinct types of ownership rights** relevant to organizations: